jimmychu0807/analytics-dapp-zama/README.md

 1. The surveyer can create a question set consists of a **main** question together with multiple **meta** questions, and each question can be either an option that allow answerer to pick one of the option or a value with a min and max range bound.
 An example of the question set would be:

    Example 1:
    - main: Which L2 chain do you use most? (option: OP Mainnet, Base, Arbitrum, Zk Sync).
    - meta 1: Your Gender (option: male, female)
    - meta 2: Your Age (value - min: 18, max: 150)

    Example 2:
    - main: What is your annual salary (USD)? (value: 0 - 100,000,000)
    - meta1: Your Gender (option: male, female)

-  In practice, the meta question is capped to three in the application.
+   In practice, the meta question is capped to four in the application.

 2. Respondent answer sets are encrypted on the client-side before sending on-chain.
 The encrypted answer set [is checked](https://github.com/jimmychu0807/analytics-dapp-zama/blob/9adb191f8359d95b3d5e0ab30ca039461542d747/packages/hardhat/contracts/Analytic.sol#L173-L187) on the smart contract side to be within the range specified.
 After the check, we will request the [validity flag](https://github.com/jimmychu0807/analytics-dapp-zama/blob/9adb191f8359d95b3d5e0ab30ca039461542d747/packages/hardhat/contracts/Analytic.sol#L209) (a boolean) to be decrypted.
 The gateway will send the clear answer back to the smart contract.
 If the answer set is valid, it will be added to the corresponding storage.